Shadow the Hedgehog (video game): Plot

 Completing "Neutral", "Dark" or "Hero" missions determine which levels are subsequently playable.
 Each box shown represents a level, and each small box represents a boss.
 The player's choices in each level affect the game's storyline.
 There are 326 possible paths.

-Shadow suffers from amnesia, only able to remember two things: his name and his attempt to escape the Space Colony ARK with his creator Gerald Robotnik's granddaughter Maria, who was killed by GUN soldiers.
-While Shadow is trying to remember what happened in his past outside the city of Westopolis, an alien race called the Black Arms drops out of the sky and invades the city.
+Shadow still suffers from amnesia, (Note: As depicted in Sonic Heroes (2003)) only able to remember two things: his name and his attempt to escape the Space Colony ARK with his creator Gerald Robotnik's granddaughter Maria, who was killed by GUN soldiers.
+(Note: As depicted in Sonic Adventure 2 (2001)) While Shadow is trying to remember what happened in his past outside the city of Westopolis, an alien race called the Black Arms drops out of the sky and invades the city.
 Black Doom, the Black Arms' leader, contacts Shadow and tells him of an old promise made to bring the Chaos Emeralds to him.
 Stunned that Black Doom knows his name, Shadow searches for the Chaos Emeralds to learn about his past.

 The game progresses through the Westopolis level and five more levels from the different paths Shadow may take.
 As missions are completed, Shadow learns more about his past and regains memories.
 He can choose to help Doctor Eggman, the Black Arms, or GUN and the series' heroic characters, or he can choose to help neither and keep the Chaos Emeralds for himself.
 The missions completed determine which one of ten possible endings will be seen after Shadow collects all the Chaos Emeralds and defeats one of the game's final bosses.
 The possible ending events range from helping the heroes destroy the Black Arms to planning to destroy the planet.